 - John 13:17 If you know these things, blessed are you IF YOU DO THEM.

 - James 1:22 But BE DOERS OF THE WORD, and not hearers only, deceiving yourselves.

-Notice the words bear his own.
-This reminds us that discipleship involves more than simply hearing.
+The words “bear his own” remind us that discipleship involves more than simply hearing.
 We must be doers:

 - Disciples are more than people who learn by means of lectures, sermons, and books.

 - Disciples are people who learn by doing:

 Since studying these verses my understanding of discipleship has changed.
 I’ve said before that disciple means student.
 Disciples learn, but a better English synonym would be apprentice:

 - Picture students – whether in elementary school, high school, or college – and what do you think of?
 You think of students sitting at desks listening and learning.